mkramb/example-tilt-cdk8s/README.md

 # example-tilt-cdk8

 This GitHub repository demonstrates how to use CDK8s (Cloud Development Kit for Kubernetes) with Tilt to provision and manage a MongoDB database and a NATS server.
-It also includes NACK controller to provision & manage a stream.
+It also includes NACK controller to provision & manage NATS configuration (e.g. streams).
 The repository is structured to facilitate easy setup and deployment using CDK8s for Kubernetes resource definitions.

 ## Development setup